Genomics-HSE/DAIseg.mex/README.md

 # DAIseg.mex
 DAIseg.mex method is created to detect ancient introgressed segments using unadmixed outgroup population and several reference archaic genomes.

-__Input__: .vcf.gz{.tbi} file only with biallelic snps where merging all Neanderthal, Europeans, Native Americans, Africans and  ingroup observable samples together and five .txt files with ids of each group.

-__Output__: .txt files where each two lines corresponds to the one admixed(mexican) sample and is  array of tracts  : Neanderthal ancestry camed through Europeans, Neanderthal ancestry camed throug Native americans

 # Pipeline briefly